CIS192/homework/assignment3/README.md

 > Due March 3rd, 2020 at 11:59 PM.
 You may work in groups of up to 2 people.

 ## Part 1: NLP Basics
+For the first part of the homework you will be implementing a couple of basic NLP tasks, including raw text analysis with CSV, text tokenizing, and word importance with a score called TF-IDF.
+The data file `raven.txt` is located in the `data folder`, so make sure to unzip it!
+The other files will be used for Part 2.

 ## Part 2: Text Classification with Sci-Kit Learn
 > Adapted from CIS 530 - Computational Linguistics